mesonbuild/meson/docs/markdown/Configuring-a-build-directory.md

 Since 0.50.0, it is also possible to get a list of all build options by invoking [`meson configure`](Commands.md#configure) with the project source directory or the path to the root `meson.build`.
-In this case, meson will print the default values of all options similar to the example output from above.
+In this case, Meson will print the default values of all options similar to the example output from above.